EdwinVW/dapr-workshop/Assignment06/step-by-step-java.md

 Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.

-> For your convenience, the `java/Infrastructure` folder contains Bash scripts for starting the infrastructural components you'll use throughout the workshop.
-You can use the `java/Infrastructure/mosquitto/start-mosquitto.sh` script to start the Mosquitto container.
+> For your convenience, the `Infrastructure` folder contains Bash scripts for starting the infrastructural components you'll use throughout the workshop.
+You can use the `Infrastructure/mosquitto/start-mosquitto.sh` script to start the Mosquitto container.
 >
-> If you don't mind starting all the infrastructural containers at once, you can also use the `src/Infrastructure/start-all.sh` script.
+> If you don't mind starting all the infrastructural containers at once, you can also use the `Infrastructure/start-all.sh` script.

 ## Step 3: Configure the input binding